7 Day Cyclades Crewed Catamaran Itinerary | Mykonos

-In the afternoon, you can sail on to Milos with its white sandy beaches and gorgeous landscapes, is sure to be a winning destination for your charter group.
-For those of you who love to explore below the water, visit the underwater caves between the islands of Mílos, Kimolos and Polyegos.
+In the afternoon, you can sail on to Milos with its white sandy beaches and gorgeous landscapes are sure to be a winning destination for your charter group.
+For those of you who love to explore below the water, visit the underwater caves between the islands of Mílos, Kimolos, and Polyegos.
 The island has a number of quaint villages wonderful for wandering around.
-Sail to the harbour of Adámantas, a town filled with snow-white houses covered in colourful flowers.
+Sail to the harbor of Adámantas, a town filled with snow-white houses covered in colorful flowers.
 There are plenty of restaurants to choose from with stunning views of the sea.

 After lunch, it’s time to hop back on board and set sail for the port of Folegandros in the small village of Karavostasis.
 With untouched beaches and azure waters, this is the perfect place to spend the evening away from the busier tourist destinations.
 This peaceful island has three villages in total to explore, but the port also offers excellent restaurants for the evenings if you are quite happy to sit back and enjoy the tranquillity of this island.

-Today you can visit the hilly island of Ios and stop off in the port of Ormos harbour.
-From the harbour, you can walk or take the bus up to the beautifully picturesque village of Chora, a wonderful place to walk around as it is inaccessible for any kind of vehicle.
-If you have time make sure to try out some of the best restaurants on the island, including Ios Club Restaurant which offers a wonderfully romantic ambience as well as tantilizing Greek cuisine.
+Today you can visit the hilly island of Ios and stop off in the port of Ormos harbor.
+From the harbor, you can walk or take the bus up to the beautifully picturesque village of Chora, a wonderful place to walk around as it is inaccessible for any kind of vehicle.
+If you have time make sure to try out some of the best restaurants on the island, including Ios Club Restaurant which offers a wonderfully romantic ambiance as well as tantalizing Greek cuisine.

 Take your time to sail on to the island of Amorgos, featuring wonderful ancient relics such as broken down towers, tombs and stone tools are some of the exciting finds of the island.
 This evening, be sure to try a glass of the local tipple, Rakomelo – a digestive spirit and a “home remedy” for sore throats.